gyepisam/shuffler/README.txt

 # What

-Package shuffler shuffles items.
+Package shuffler shuffles items using the standard Go math/rand.Perm shuffler, which uses the Fisher-Yates algorithm.

 # Why

 Shuffled items can be anchored by position or relationship to other items.
-This is very useful for market researchers doing surveys but may be useful to others.
+This is particularly useful for market researchers doing surveys but may be useful to others.

 # How